galibmahabub/deml-executive-channel/DEPLOY.md

    - **Build Command**: `npm install`
    - **Start Command**: `node server.js`
    - **Instance Type**: choose **Free**
+5. Before creating the service, scroll to **Environment Variables** and add
+   one:
+   - **Key**: `JWT_SECRET`
+   - **Value**: any long, random string (30+ characters).
+You can generate one at [randomkeygen.com](https://randomkeygen.com) or just mash your keyboard for a while.

+   **This step matters.** Your code is in a *public* GitHub repo, and the server has a fallback secret built in for local testing.
+If you skip this, anyone who looks at your repo could use that fallback secret to forge a login — including a President login.
+Setting your own secret here closes that off.
-5. Scroll down, click **Create Web Service**.
+6. Scroll down, click **Create Web Service**.

 Render will now install everything and start your server — you'll see logs scrolling in the browser.
 This takes 2–5 minutes the first time.

-6. When it's done, look near the top of the page for your URL — it'll look
+7. When it's done, look near the top of the page for your URL — it'll look
    like:
    ```
    https://deml-executive-channel.onrender.com
    ```
-7. **Open that URL in your browser.** That's your live website.
+8. **Open that URL in your browser.** That's your live website.
-8. Look at the **Logs** tab in Render — the President username/password get printed there, the same way they did on your PC.
+9. Look at the **Logs** tab in Render — the President username/password get printed there, the same way they did on your PC.
 Copy them down.
+(If you see a warning in the logs about `JWT_SECRET` not being set, go back and add the environment variable from step 5, then trigger a redeploy from the Render dashboard.)

 That's it — that URL now works for anyone, anywhere, at the same time, totally free.